Where to Rent a Chalet in the Alps: Winter 2026/27

 Current Availability Snapshot

-Christmas and New Year 2026/27 (20 December - 3 January) is approximately 60-70% booked across Courchevel 1850 and Verbier for premium chalets.
+Christmas and New Year 2026/27 (20 December - 3 January) is approximately 60-70% booked across Courchevel 1850 and Verbier for premium chalets (those with full staff, pool or spa, and six or more bedrooms).
 Chamonix has more availability, running at roughly 40-50% booked for the same period.
 If you want a specific property, you are choosing from a diminished pool.

 Rates are up 8-12% across the board from the 2025/26 season.
 The drivers are familiar: limited new supply entering the market, increased demand from Middle Eastern and US clients, and the weak pound making Swiss resorts relatively more expensive for British guests.